 This function returns a numeric value.
 If the agent's option is found, it returns 1.
 If the option is not found and the default value is not specified, it returns 0.
-If the option is not found and the default value is returned.
+If the option is not found and the default value is specified, the default value is returned.